-Ву: (Print Name) Date of Birth: (Month/Day/Year)
+By:(Print Name) Date of Birth:(Month/Day/Year)

-PART I: ORGAN DONATION
+Part I: Organ Donat TION

-(Initia l the ones that you want.
+(Initial the ones that you want.
 Cross through any that you do not want.)

-Upon my death I wish to donate: Any needed organs, tissues, or eyes. ©
+Upon my death I wish to donate: ۵

-Only the following organs, tissues or eyes:
+Any needed organs, tissues, or eyes. ۵

 I authorize the use of my organs, tissues, or eyes:

-For transplantation ©
+For transplantation ᅠ

-For therapy ©
+For therapy ۵

-For research ©
+For research ۵

-For medical education ©
+For medical education ۵

-For any purpose authorized by law ᅠ◎
+For any purpose authorized by law ۵

-about i measu organ, I understand that no vital organ, tissue, or eye may fter I have been pronounced dead.
-This document is my health care while I am still alive.
-After death, I autres to maintain the viability for transplantation of m tissue, and eye recovery has been completed.
-I under d for any costs related to this donation. not intended to change anything horize any appropriate support y organs, tissues, and eyes until
+I understand that no vital organ, tissue, or eye may be removed for transplantation until after I have been pronounced dead.
+This document is not intended to change anything about my health care while I am still alive.
+After death, I authorize any appropriate support measures to maintain the viability for transplantation of my organs, tissues, and eyes until organ, tissue, and eye recovery has been completed.
+I understand that my estate will not be charged for any costs related to this donation.

 PART II: DONATION OF BODY

-ny organ donation indicated in Part I, I wish my body al study program. to be donated for use in a
+After any organ donation indicated in Part I, I wish my body to be donated for use in a medical study program.